These films are as elegant as they are expansive, acutely perceptive and operatic in their high emotions.

 The film envisions Denzel Washington’s Robert McCall as a hero in absolute concord with the world of his own fiction.

-The Virgin Suicides, Sofia Coppola’s luscious and formidable debut feature, gets a deserved star treatment from the Criterion Collection.
+Coppola’s luscious and formidable debut feature gets a deserved star treatment from the Criterion Collection.

 Underlying many scenes is a strain of eeriness, as if the film were offering up a post-human spin on Pretty in Pink.